Pregnancy scans use ultrasound technology to give you a sneak peek of life on the inside. Hello, peanut!

 Bonus?
-You might get a screen grab of life on the inside — the very first frameable picture of your peanut.
+You might get a few screen grabs of life on the inside — the very first frameable picture of your peanut.

 As for what weeks do you get ultrasounds during pregnancy, no two timelines are exactly the same, here’s a rough idea of what you might expect.

 It’s sometimes called the dating scan because it’s when your due date will be estimated.